Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Method

 \subsection{Pseudo-parallel Data Filtering}

-Due to the lack of well-established supervised datasets for audio editing, we construct a large-scale (500,000 pairs, 2700h) \textbf{Pseudo-parallel Audio Editing Dataset} following the methodologies of AUDIT \citep{wang2023audit} and InstructME \citep{han2023instructme}, and further enhance it using our automatic scoring model, AuditEval.
-The dataset consists of synthetic audio tuples (A, B, C, A+B, A+C), where Audio A is sampled from clustered AudioCaps \citep{kim2019audiocaps} descriptions, and B/C are single-event clips paired with semantically similar prompts.
+Due to the lack of well-established supervised datasets for audio editing, we construct a large-scale\textbf{Pseudo-parallel Audio Editing Dataset} following the methodologies of AUDIT~\cite{wang2023audit} and InstructME~\cite{han2023instructme}, and further enhance it using our automatic scoring model, AuditEval.
+The dataset consists of synthetic audio tuples (A, B, C, A+B, A+C), where Audio A is sampled from clustered AudioCaps~\cite{kim2019audiocaps} descriptions, and B/C are single-event clips paired with semantically similar prompts.
 These are reorganized into instruction-based triplets for \textbf{Addition}, \textbf{Deletion}, and \textbf{Replacement} tasks.
 A rule-based strategy is used to mix the audio and construct corresponding textual instructions, aiming to maintain acoustic coherence and semantic plausibility.
-Details are provided in AppendixB~\ref{appendixB}.
+Details are provided in Appendix~\ref{appendixB}.

-However, this kind of rule-based concatenation introduces several limitations: (1) the quality and prompt relevance of individual audio elements are inconsistent; (2) the insertion positions in the background audio are often suboptimal—even when attempting to insert at quieter regions, the resulting mixtures can sound unnatural and make it difficult to distinguish the editing change; (3) the randomly selected A/B/C combinations can be semantically implausible—for example, inserting the sound of paper rustling into a battlefield recording, or replacing male speech with a toilet flushing sound, etc. To address these issues, we apply AuditEval to automatically evaluate and filter synthesized audio editing pairs based on scoring criteria informed by AuditScore.
-Because AuditScore covers almost all mainstream editing operations including mixing, this filtering is expected to improve data quality and semantic plausibility, advancing toward a practical and scalable supervised dataset (see AppendixC~\ref{appendixC}).
+However, this kind of rule-based concatenation introduces several limitations: (1) the quality and prompt relevance of individual audio elements are inconsistent; (2) the insertion positions in the background audio are often suboptimal—even when attempting to insert at quieter regions, the resulting mixtures can sound unnatural and make it difficult to distinguish the editing change; (3) the randomly selected A/B/C combinations can be semantically implausible—for example, inserting the sound of paper rustling into a battlefield recording, or replacing male speech with a toilet flushing sound, etc. To address these issues, we apply AuditEval to automatically evaluate and filter synthesized editing pairs based on scoring criteria informed by AuditScore.
+This filtering is expected to improve data quality and semantic plausibility, advancing toward a practical and scalable supervised audio editing dataset (detailed filtering configurations provided in Appendix~\ref{appendixC}).